 Total average revenue per session ("ARPS").
-We define ARPS as revenue from Gogo Connectivity divided by the total number of times passengers used Gogo Connectivity during the period.
+We define ARPS as revenue from Gogo Connectivity divided by the total number of sessions during the period.
+A session, or a "use" of Gogo Connectivity, is defined as the use by a unique passenger of Gogo Connectivity on a flight segment.
+Multiple logins or purchases under the same user name during one flight segment count as only one session.

 Connectivity take rate.
-We define connectivity take rate as the number of times passengers used Gogo Connectivity during the period expressed as a percentage of GPO.
+We define connectivity take rate as the number of sessions during the period expressed as a percentage of GPO.